SainyTK/next-page-router-x-integration/README.md

 ```

 ## Notes
 This repo is not a perfect example of how to integrate with X API.
 I found that the app disconnects from X after a post is created.
-This can happen because the X API OAuth V2 and NextAuth integration is still in beta verion.
+This can happen because the X API OAuth V2 and NextAuth integration are still in the beta version.
 Otherwise, my implementation is not correct.
 If you find some way to resolve it and create a PR to this repo, it will be much appreciated :D.

 ## Author
 Sainy, CTO at Finstable Co., Ltd.